AI Hub

 Organization-Level AI Settings

-Configure AI Assistant Experiences in AI Hub
+Configure AI Assistant Agents

 In AI Hub, you can create named agent configurations for the AI Assistant.
 Each agent configuration defines a specific assistant experience for a set of users.